-- How the Housing Choice Voucher program works; - Family and owner responsibilities; - Where the family can lease a unit, including renting a unit inside or outside the CCHA's jurisdiction; - For families eligible under portability, an explanation of portability.
-The CCHA cannot discourage eligible families from moving under portability; - For families living in high-poverty census tracts, an explanation of the advantages of moving to areas outside of high-poverty concentrations; and - For families receiving welfare-to-work vouchers, a description of any local obligations of a welfare-to-work family and an explanation that failure to meet the obligations is grounds for denial of admission or termination of assistance.
+- How the Housing Choice Voucher program works; - Family and owner responsibilities; - Where the family can lease a unit, including renting a unit inside or outside the CCHA's jurisdiction; - An explanation of how portability works.
+The CCHA may not discourage the family from choosing to live anywhere in the CCHA jurisdiction or outside the CCHA jurisdiction under portability, unless otherwise expressly authorized by statute, regulation, PIH Notice, or court order; - The CCHA must inform the family of how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process which may affect the family's assistance; - The advantages of areas that do not have a high concentration of low-income families; and - For families receiving welfare-to-work vouchers, a description of any local obligations of a welfare-to-work family and an explanation that failure to meet the obligations is grounds for denial of admission or termination of assistance.